jesse-kaufman/portfolio-site/hugo/content/posts/ai-trash-detection/index.md

   - Added automated image collection to future improvements
   - Added semi-automated retraining to future improvements
   - Added fully automated retraining to future improvements
+- **2025.04.09:**
+  - Updated image for "trash can detection logic" to match new streamlined version
+  - Cross off "Streamline YOLO call to reduce duplicated nodes" on future features list